Le grand retour: Federer wins return to Paris, Slam action - WHIZ News

 Swiatek, who turned 20 on Monday, is attempting to become the first woman since Justine Henin in 2007 to win consecutive French Open titles.
 Swiatek did not lose a set at Roland Garros last year.

-“She didn’t give me any birthday gifts,” Swiatek said of the partner with whom she won a gold medal in doubles at the Youth Olympics in 2018.
+“She didn’t give me any birthday gifts,” Swiatek said of Juvan, with whom she won a gold medal in doubles at the Youth Olympics in 2018.

 Daniil Medvedev proved that perseverance pays, finally winning a French Open match on his fifth attempt.
-The second-seeded Russian, twice a runner-up at other majors, beat Alexander Bublik 6-3, 6-3, 7-5, after four previous first-round losses on the Parisian clay.
+The second-seeded Russian, twice a runner-up at other majors, beat Alexander Bublik 6-3, 6-3, 7-5, after starting 0-4 for his French Open career.

-In another first-round men’s match, rising Italian star Jannik Sinner, a quarterfinalist on his debut at Roland Garros last year, had a far harder time.
-He needed to save match point to get through a 6-1, 4-6, 6-7 (4), 7-5, 6-4 win over France’s Pierre-Hugues Herbert.

-“It’s a crazy sport,” Sinner said.
-“I’m happy it went my way.”

 More AP Tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports